Ultimate Year in Review: 2011

 This moment will forever be one of the most bittersweet for fans to watch, but remember what Rowling told us then:

 Whether you come back by page or by the big screen, Hogwarts will always be there to welcome you home.

-Following the end of the films, MuggleCast got to interview director David Yates and actor Oliver Phelps (George Weasley) for their podcast episode 235.
+Following the end of the films, MuggleCast got to interview director David Yates and actor Oliver Phelps (George Weasley) for Episode 235.
 Listen to the episode here to learn more about the challenges of working on such a big franchise for both the director and the actor.
 Yates specifically addressed the tough decisions to cut material from the films:

-Another interview following the films’ end was with the late Alan Rickman where he talked about portraying Severus Snape in the Harry Potter films and the challenges that role presented to him.
-Addressing how much he knew about Snape’s journey and if he had the privilege of sitting down with Rowling to discuss his character, Rickman stated:
+The late Alan Rickman also gave an interview in which he talked about portraying Severus Snape in the Harry Potter films and the challenges that the role presented to him.

 You’re never quite sure what the agendas are, so there’s as big a question mark over my head as I’m reading it and playing it as there is over everybody else’s, until it’s resolved.
 You know that the stakes are always very high for him, whatever the outcome proves to be.